sarsimha/CSXL-final-project-/docs/organizations.md

 ## Viewing Student Organizations

 ### Backend Logic

-For development purposes, we created dummy organization objects that is initalized once running `backend/script/reset_database`.
+For development purposes, we created three dummy organization objects, `pearl_hacks`, `app_team`, and `black_technology`, that are initalized once running `backend/script/reset_database`.

 #### API
-`backend/api/organization.py` creates the api routes and method `get_orgs()` to retrieve all existing organizations.
+`backend/api/organization.py` creates the API routes and method `get_orgs()` to retrieve all existing organizations.

 #### Services
-`backend/services/organization.py` creates the Organization Service that has a method called `all()` that calls SQL query to parse all Organization Entities in the list that returns the equivalent Organization Models.
+`backend/services/organization.py` creates the Organization Service that has method `all()` that calls SQL query to parse all Organization Entities in the list that returns the equivalent Organization Models.

 ### Frontend

-*TODO: Documentation on frontend implementation for viewing orgs*
+*TODO: Documentation on frontend implementation for viewing orgs* The folder `frontend/src/app/organizations` contains the implementation for viewing organizations.
+`organizations.service.ts` creates the Organizations Service that has a method `getAllOrganizations()` that makes an HTTP GET request to return the list of organizations.

 ## Viewing Events

+### Backend Logic
+For development purposes, we created dummy event objects that are initalized once running `backend/script/reset_database`.

+#### API
+`backend/api/event.py` creates the API routes and method `get_events()` to retrieve all existing events.

+#### Services
+`backend/services/event.py` creates the Organization Service that has method `all()` that calls SQL query to parse all Event Entities in the list that returns the equivalent Event Models.

+### Frontend
-*TODO: Documentation on backend and frontend implementation for viewing events*
+*TODO: Documentation on frontend implementation for viewing events* The folder `frontend/src/app/event` contains the implementation for viewing events.
+`event.service.ts` creates the Events Service that has a method `getAllEvents()` that makes an HTTP GET request to return the list of events.

 ## Creating Events
 *TODO: Documentation on backend and frontend implementation for creating events*